 ♦ John Gorrie patents a mechanical refrigeration system machine.

-♦ Elisah Otis invents a safety break for elevators.
+♦ Elisah Otis invents a safety brake for elevators.
 This paves the way for tall buildings and skyscrapers to be built.

 ♦ James Harrison builds the first commercial ice machine.